It's All Happening (album)

 It's All Happening is the debut full-length album by Iwrestledabearonce.
 It was released on June 2, 2009 through Century Media Records.

+In 2021, Joe Smith-Engelhardt of Alternative Press included the album in his list of "30 deathcore albums from the 2000s that define the genre".

 Background

 Iwrestledabearonce wrote and recorded It's All Happening within the course of 2008 through 2009 upon their signing to Century Media.
 Upon its release on June 2, 2009, it sold 4,300 copies in the United States in its first week of release to debut at position No. 121 on The Billboard 200 chart.
 The album landed at position No. 1 on the Top New Artist Albums (Heatseekers) chart.

 On June 29, 2010, the band re-released It's All Happening as a 3-disc special edition that includes the regular album, a remix album entitled "It's All Remixed!", and a DVD.
 This special edition also includes song stems to allow fans to create their own remixes.

 Several songs have titles related to various cartoons.
 For example, the song title "I'm Cold And There Are Wolves After Me" is a quote from The Simpsons episode "Cape Feare", the second episode from their fifth season.